-Officials of American Medical International Inc. signed an agreement Tuesday with the University of Texas to set up the hospital, to be known as the Institute for Immunological Disorders.
+Officials of American Medical International Inc. and the University of Texas System capped two years of negotiations Tuesday by signing a working agreement to create the hospital, to be known as the Institute for Immunological Disorders.

-″What we’re embarking on here is an exciting journey into the unknown,″ said Roger Bulger, president of the University of Texas Health Science Center at Houston.
+″What we’re embarking on here is an exciting journey into the unknown,″ added Roger Bulger, president of the University of Texas Health Science Center at Houston.

-The 150-bed Citizens General Hospital is being converted from a general care facility to a research and treatment center for acquired immune deficiency syndrome.
-The first AIDS patients will be accepted Sept.
-2.
+The 150-bed Citizens General Hospital is being converted from a general care hospital to a research and treatment center for acquired immune deficiency syndrome.

 ″A year from now, I’d like to be in a position of developing an anti-viral drug,″ said Peter Mansell, medical director of the new center. ″Then I’d like to start looking at synthesizing drugs.
 The opportunities this facility offers for advancement in AIDS research, diagnosis and treatment are almost limitless.″

-As of July 21, AIDS had struck 22,815 in the United States and killed 12,530 of them, according to the national Centers for Disease Control in Atlanta.
+As of July 21, AIDS had struck 22,815 people in the United States and killed 12,530, according to the National Centers for Disease Control in Atlanta.

-The number of victims is expected to double again by the end of next year, Mansell said.
+Mansell said the number of victims is expected to double again by the end of next year.

-In San Francisco, where in 1983 the city’s Department of Public Health opened the first ward exclusively for AIDS patients at San Francisco General Hospital, spokesman Paul Varnes said the opening of a new center certainly will help.
+In San Francisco, where the city’s Department of Public Health in 1983 opened the first ward exclusively for AIDS patients at San Francisco General Hospital, AIDS Clinic assistant director Donald Abrams was cautious about the Houston effort.

-But Benjamin Schatz, director of the AIDS Civil Rights Project of the National Gay Rights Advocates, had mixed feelings about the Houston center.
+Benjamin Schatz, director of the AIDS Civil Rights Project of the National Gay Rights Advocates, had mixed sentiments.

 ″It is important for AIDS to get more attention,″ he said. ″But there wouldn’t be a need for facilities of this nature if the federal government was taking care of the problems instead of relying on the private sector.″